pnp/cli-microsoft365/docs/manual/docs/cmd/spo/hubsite/hubsite-disconnect.md

 `--debug`|Runs command with debug logging

 !!! important
-    Before using this command, connect to a SharePoint Online tenant admin site, using the [spo connect](../connect.md) command.
+    Before using this command, connect to a SharePoint Online site, using the [spo connect](../connect.md) command.

 ## Remarks

-To disconnect a site collection from its hub site, you have to first connect to a tenant admin site using the [spo connect](../connect.md) command, eg. `spo connect https://contoso-admin.sharepoint.com`.
-If you are connected to a different site and will try to manage tenant properties, you will get an error.
+To disconnect a site collection from its hub site, you have to first connect to a SharePoint site using the [spo connect](../connect.md) command, eg. `spo connect https://contoso.sharepoint.com`.

 ## Examples